A Caribbean Colonial Gem Finds Its Place In The Sun… And Its Future Is Bright

-I’ve been hanging out in the cities that Spain built for a long time.
+I’ve been hanging out in New World cities that Spain built for a long time.

 It’s the oldest European city in the Americas and the capital of Spain’s first colony in this part of the world.